stefan-hoeck/idris2-elab-util/src/Doc/Generic5.md

 we find that the writing of `Eq'` and `Ord'` forced us to implement these completely in the untyped world of `TTImp`, simply because we did not have access to the corresponding record constructors of `Eq` and `Ord`.
-But it is actually very easy to get that constructor back as a properly typed function by using function `check` from `Language.Reflection`:
+But it is actually very easy to get those constructors back as a properly typed functions by using function `check` from `Language.Reflection`:

 ```idris